Improving Lemon Water

 As I was reading up on he benefits of lemon water on health, I came across this hugely informative post by Kim Maravich at Calorie Bee on the reasons why adding Himalayan Sea Salt to your lemon water can be fabulous for your health.
 I guess, now that I’ve got to the point of adding so many other things to my cup, I’ve got no reason to add this too!
 Particularly when so many health benefits await me by doing so.

-Adding the Ingredients to The Lemon Water
+Adding The Ingredients To The Lemon Water

 healing curing type 1 diabetes naturallyAdding the above ingredients to my lemon water is pretty easy.
 Once the water has boiled and cooled, I just grate up both the ginger and turmeric into the cup (about 1 tsp of each), squeeze in the lemon and add in a small pinch of black pepper and Himalayan sea salt.
 I leave that to stew fo anywhere up to 30 minutes then sieve the contents into a new mug, free of all the bits floating in it!!
 Bottoms up!